By Sofia Velasquez-Pimentel

 By Sofia Velazquez Pimentel

-Ground-breaking findings from the MRC Laboratory of Medical Sciences (LMS) have revealed that the repressive epigenetic mark “Histone H3K9 trimethylation is essential for maintaining mitotic chromosome structure and ‘DNA bookmarking’ during cell division, ensuring that ‘cell identity’ is accurately passed on from mother to daughter cells.
+Ground-breaking findings from the MRC London Institute of Medical Sciences (LMS) have revealed that the repressive epigenetic mark “Histone H3K9 trimethylation is essential for maintaining mitotic chromosome structure and ‘DNA bookmarking’ during cell division, ensuring that ‘cell identity’ is accurately passed on from mother to daughter cells.
 Investigating these nuances on how cells maintain the memory of their ‘identity’ will have critical implications in human development and diseases such as immune disorders and cancer.

 Every cell in our body contains the same DNA, yet there are over two hundred different cell types with their own unique structure and function.
 This uniqueness is guided by different sets of genes, which can be turned ‘on’ or ‘off’ to create a distinctive signature and determine cell identity.
 These genes are switched on or off through epigenetic changes that affect how easily DNA can be ‘read’ and a gene can be expressed (or functionally active).
 This essential process underlies the transition of cells into specialized cell types, such as immune, muscle, or skin cells.
 In their newest publication, LMS researchers provide new insights into the role of repressive machinery that ‘blocks’ DNA from being ‘read’ in maintaining cell identity and carries important implications for understanding diseases such as cancer.